...

 Making small adjustments to reduce exposure to neurotoxins in the kitchen can have a meaningful impact on your neurological health.
 Start by replacing one or two items at a time with safer alternatives, and over time, you’ll create a cleaner, more supportive environment for your brain and body.

-• Choose cast iron, stainless steel, or ceramic cookware instead of non-stick pans.
+• Choose stainless steel, or glass cookware instead of non-stick pans.

 • Store food in glass containers and cover with beeswax wraps rather than plastic wrap.